nezirturhalli/nezirturhalli/README.md

 # Hi 👋
 I'm Nezir from Turkey, and I'm a Junior Software Engineer.
-I'm working on my software skills, and  I really enjoy learning Java and frameworks like Spring, Spring Boot.
+In my daily life, I research and concentrate on topics such as Spring framework, monolithic and microservice architecture, NoSQL and RDMS.
+With the knowledge and experience I've gained, I also aim to become a qualified backend engineer.

+- 🔭 I’m currently working on backend software engineer.
+- 👋 I'm currently working on ```Java, JavaScript , Sql``` languages
+- 🌱 I’m currently learning Backend technology with Java's frameworks.

 #### SKILLS AND EXPERIENCES